Your search for how to make money from a blog ends here.

-Although this is the same as teaching an online course, but it deserves a section of it’s own because it is in and of itself a sustainable way to make money via your blog.
+Although this is the same as teaching an online course, but it deserves a section of it’s own because it is in and of itself a sustainable way to make money from a blog.

-People who do this usually showw their readers how to do something in an email sequence.
+People who do this usually show their readers how to do something in the form of an email sequence.
 They tell them what to do on a specific day or week to get a targeted result.

-An Email course best in niches where you can run challenges alongside your readers in order to get a specific result or output.
+An email course, although not limited to, is best in niches where you can run challenges alongside your readers in order to get a specific result or output.

 The health niche is a good example.
-You can do something like a 30-day challenge to get a flat tommy or loose an certain amount of lbs.
+You can do something like a 30-day challenge to get a flat tummy or loose a certain amount of lbs.

 Although free, Pat Flynn of Smart Passive Income sometimes run a 7-day challenge.
 One I remember particularly is a challenge to build an email list.